 In partnership with Energy Innovation, we are developing and releasing open-access, state-level versions of the Energy Policy Simulator, a web-based policy planning tool that allows users to design policy scenarios and model economic, emissions, and health outcomes.
 We engage a diverse and inclusive network of stakeholders in each state to support use of the tools and co-create solutions that advance economy-wide deep decarbonization.

+The State Policy Analysis and Modeling initiative is supported by Bloomberg Philanthropies.
 In addition to partnering with Energy Innovation on development of the Energy Policy Simulator (see above), we work with a diverse network of policymakers and advocates at the state-level to support their analytical needs.